How Long Does Percocet® Stay in Your System?

-Percocet® is a prescription opioid that contains oxycodone (an opioid pain medication) and acetaminophen (Tylenol®).
-It is used for moderate to severe pain but carries a meaningful risk for tolerance, dependence, and misuse.
-Many people want to know how long Percocet® stays in the body for drug testing, medication safety, and withdrawal concerns.
+Percocet® is a prescription opioid medication that combines oxycodone (an opioid pain medication) with acetaminophen (Tylenol®).
+It may be prescribed for moderate to severe pain, but it carries meaningful risk for tolerance, dependence, and misuse.

-For many people, oxycodone from Percocet® may be detectable for roughly 1 to 4 days, depending on the type of drug test and individual factors such as dose, metabolism, liver function, and frequency of use.
+For many people, oxycodone from Percocet® may be detectable for about 1 to 4 days, depending on the test type and factors such as dose, liver function, metabolic rate, and frequency of use.

-Safety note: The “detection window” is not the same as how long you feel the effects.
-Even when the “high” or pain relief has worn off, oxycodone can remain in the body.
+Safety note: A “detection window” is not the same as how long someone feels effects.
+Even after pain relief or sedation fades, oxycodone and metabolites can remain detectable.

 When to Seek Emergency Help

 Call 911 immediately if someone who has taken Percocet® (or any opioid) has slow or stopped breathing, cannot be awakened, has blue/gray lips or fingertips, severe confusion, chest pain, or seizures.
-If you think an overdose may be happening, emergency care is critical.
+If you suspect an overdose, emergency care is critical.

 Percocet® Detection Times by Test Type